-This is why deflation is considered harmful to the economy.
+There are several reasons why deflation is considered to be harmful to the economy.

 - Increasing Government Debt to GDP ratio.
 Deflation also increases the real value of government debt.
 It makes it much more difficult to reduce the debt to GDP ratio.
 Thus countries can start spending a higher % of income on debt repayment.
 Furthermore, as deflation tend to reduce economic growth, the cyclical deficit increases.
-This lack of nominal GDP growth is a key factor behind the increase in debt to GDP in Greece, during the debt crisis of 2010s.
+The lack of growth of nominal GDP was a key factor behind the increase in debt to GDP in Greece, during the debt crisis of 2010s.
 In the UK in the 1920, deflation kept debt to GDP above 100% of GDP for two decades.

 - Real Wage Unemployment.
 In deflation, wages may need to fall so firms can afford to keep employing workers.
 However, wages are often sticky downwards.
 (Unions resist nominal wage cuts).
-Therefore, falling prices are often not met by falling wages, leading to a rise in real wages.
+Therefore, falling prices are often not met by falling wages this leads to a rise in real wages.
 This creates real wage unemployment.
 It also makes a countries exports less competitive (particularly a problem in the Eurozone where countries can't devalue the exchange rate)